Social insurance clerk (specializing in statutory pension and accident insurance); application for recognition of foreign qualification

 Unemployed and job-seeking applicants should check with their relevant employment agencies or job centers before submitting an application to see whether the costs can be covered by the employment service.

-The information portal "Recognition in Germany" (see "Further links") provides information on other options for financial support.
+The information portal "Recognition in Germany" (see "Further links"), for example, provides information on other options for financial support.

 The recognition procedure according to the BVFG (see Special Information), on the other hand, is free of charge.